Q: What does RPH pay for?

 A: The RPH Application is revised as needed prior to each application cycle, and thus is not available for download.
 The application packet is provided to applicants during the RPH Application Workshops.
 Completed applications can then be mailed, hand-delivered, or scanned/emailed in PDF format during the appropriate month.

 Reentry Partnership Housing

-The goal of the Reentry Partnership Housing (RPH) program is to provide short term housing assistance to help stabilize an offender’s reentry process to enhance his or her ability to remain crime free.
+The goal of the Reentry Partnership Housing (RPH) program is to provide short term housing assistance to help stabilize current supervised individual's reentry process to enhance his or her ability to remain crime free.
 For more information on becoming a reentry housing provider, please follow the link below.

 RPH Frequently Asked Questions